leonickel/stickgame/README.md

 * Logging - every production application must have logging for troubleshooting and to know used parameters on each flow and so on.
 * Exceptions handling - the code is supported by an exception mechanism controlling the flow.
 This approach needs more code (creating custom exceptions and check all exceptions) but lets the system more robust.
 * IoC - Using IoC (Inversion of Control) mechanism helps to not creating a lot of objects in memory and avoiding large footprints besides code gets simpler as well.
 * Unit tests - To make sure all the corner cases were coverage including code coverage.
+I've implemented some unit tests to cover flows in DAO and Service classes ;)

 ## APIs Documentation
 * GET /service/statistics/ - returns global statistics data, including total amount of win, lost and win ratio